lindenreid/GDIM33-Demo/README.md

 ## Scene guide
 This list of Scenes in the project will be updated whenever new lecture demos are added.
 This repository is NOT your in-class activity; it is the demo that went along with the lecture!
 - Herne 33 demo: Vertical Slice project demo + W3 lecture demo.
-- W2 Demo: W2 lecture demo.
+- W2 Demo: W2 lecture demo (visual scripting basics).
 - W2 Activty Answer: Possible solutions for W2 in-class activity.
-- W3 Demo: W3 lecture demo.
+- W3 Demo: W3 lecture demo (state machines).
 - W3 Activty Answer: Possible solutions for W3 in-class activity.
+- W5 Demo: W5 lecture demo (3D animation with Graphs).
 ## Open-source assets
 - [Classic skybox](https://assetstore.unity.com/packages/2d/textures-materials/sky/classic-skybox-24923) - skybox
 - [elbolilloduro](https://elbolilloduro.itch.io/) - various asset packs used for environment models, characters, & textures